 Sustainable ESG investing has become a rallying cry that has grown increasingly loud across the global investment market over the past decade.
-For marketing and sales teams in asset managers, this poses a new challenge when it comes to clearly communicating how their investment strategy around ESG differs and the value it can provide to clients.
-We have noted an uptick in clients asking us these questions over the past 12 months – both from investors and public companies.
+For marketing and sales teams in asset managers, this poses a new challenge when it comes to clearly communicating how their investment strategies around ESG differs and the value they can provide to clients.
+We have noted an uptick in clients asking us these questions over the past 12 months—both from investors and public companies.

 There is plenty of data supporting explosive growth around both the appetite for sustainable investment products and the volume of companies now reporting on ESG performance.
 Since it launched in 2009, the Bloomberg ESG Data Service now tracks ESG communication data for more than 11,700 companies in 100+ countries.
 In addition, a recent report by Deloitte noted that ESG-mandated assets in the U.S. could grow almost three times as fast as non-ESG-mandated assets and comprise half of all professionally managed investments by 2025.

 The increase in demand for ESG products among institutional investors means that marketers and heads of sales of companies across sectors need to create a messaging architecture around responsible investing that is clear, concise, and consistent—and that also avoids potentially costly missteps.